-SUBJECT: Consideration of a Use Permit, pursuant to Sections 6405, 6500, and

-6510 of the San Mateo County Zoning Regulations, to allow replacement of an existing 34'-0" utility pole with a 45'-10" utility pole and wireless telecommunications facility that exceeds the maximum height for such facilities in the R-1/S-10 Zoning District and consideration of a Mitigated Negative Declaration, pursuant to the California Environmental Quality Act.
-The project is located in the public right-of-way in front of 170 Cuesta

-Real in the unincorporated La Honda area of San Mateo County.
+SUBJECT: Consideration of a Use Permit, pursuant to Sections 6500 and 6510 of the San Mateo County Zoning Regulations, to allow the installation of a wireless telecommunications facility on a new utility pole in the R-1/S-10 Zoning District and consideration of a Mitigated Negative Declaration, pursuant to the California Environmental Quality Act.
+The project is located in the public right-of-way in front of 170 Cuesta Real in the unincorporated La Honda area of San Mateo County.